GeoTecINIT/WearOSSensors/README.md

 The smartphone application counterpart can request to start/stop the data collection on the smartwatch, and then receive the collected data from the smartwatch.

+> [!IMPORTANT]
-> **Warning**: An application built with this library is completely useless if there is not a counterpart
+> An application built with this library is completely useless if there is not a counterpart
 > application built with the _nativescript-wearos-sensors_ plugin installed in the paired smartphone.
 > In other words, the smartwatch can not work by itself alone.
 It requires for a smartphone to work.

 The data collection can be started both from the smartwatch and from the paired smartphone.
 In addition, the library offers a way to communicate with the smartphone by sending messages.

-The _wear-os-sensors_ library uses and extends the functionality of the Android [_background-sensors_](https://github.com/GeoTecINIT/BackgroundSensors) library, and therefore, it is safe to carry out the data collection in the background (i.e., when the app is not in the foreground, or the smartwatch is idle).
+The _WearOS Sensors_ library uses and extends the functionality of the Android [_Background Sensors_](https://github.com/GeoTecINIT/BackgroundSensors) library, and therefore, it is safe to carry out the data collection in the background (i.e., when the app is not in the foreground, or the smartwatch is idle).